- About the Civil Unit

 This petition is submitted to a judge for review.

-After review of your petition, the judge will grant an order based upon the contents of the petition and supporting documentation, and sign the order.
+After review of your petition, the judge may grant an order based upon the contents of the petition and supporting documentation, and sign the order.
 Please keep in mind that the judge may not grant you all or any of the items that you are requesting.
 Be sure to obtain a copy of your signed order from Court.

 Please keep a copy of your order with you at all times.